AndreeaGrg-SoftwareTesting/SoftwareTesting-Portofolio/Bug-Report-Legal-Compliance.md

 ## 5. Environment

-   - URL: aptjob.ro (conform capturii de ecran)
+   - URL: aptjob.ro (according to screenshot)

    - Browser: Chrome / Any